-Donations are taxdeductable and make the ministry to couples locally and internationally possible.
+Donations are tax-deductable and make the ministry to couples locally and internationally possible.

-Forgiveness: Necessary to a Healthy Marriage Relationship
+The Importance of Forgiveness to a Healthy Marriage Relationship

-Forgiveness is critical to a healthy marriage and researchers have found that forgiveness is the cornerstone of a successful marriage.
+Forgiveness is critical to a healthy marriage and researchers have found hat forgiveness is the cornerstone of a successful marriage.
 Couples often marry believing they will live "happily ever after," but unfortunately, this belief does not coincide with the reality that mankind is not perfect.
 Who do we hurt deepest and most often?
 Who hurts us most deeply?
 Those closest to us, especially our spouse-the person we love more than anyone else.

 Forgiveness researcher Robert Enright proposed a definition of forgiveness as, "a willingness to abandon one's right to resentment, negative judgment and indifferent behavior toward one who unjustly hurt us, while fostering the undeserved qualities of compassion, generosity and even love toward him or her."
-When hurt, we may have the right to be angry and resentful, but in God's economy, it simply does not work to be unforgiving.
+When hurt, we may have the right to be angry and resentful, but in God's economy, unforgiveness simply does not work.
 Not only is forgiveness critical to a healthy marriage relationship, but studies have found that it is important to our own physical, emotional and spiritual health.

 Forgiveness is not always easy and it certainly does not mean that one allows another to continue to hurt him or her.
 We may need to set healthy boundaries to protect ourselves from continued hurt, but that does not mean we don't forgive.
 In fact, Ephesians 4:32 charges us to 'forgive of others, just as Christ forgave us.'
-Forgiveness is an intentional process that requires making a choice to forgive; sometimes an on-going, continual choice.
+Forgiveness is an intentional process that a guirage making a chaige to forgive separations are all the second transfer or the second transfer of the second transfer or the second tional process that requires making a choice to forgive; sometimes an on-going, continual choice.
 We are called to forgive as we have been forgiven.
 Is it easy?
 No. It is process that requires continual work, choosing to live in forgiveness rather than resentment.